How to define your ICP when you sell a horizontal B2B product

 First, sector is genuinely not the defining characteristic of your best customers.
 A cloud infrastructure company's best customers are not 'all companies in the professional services sector.'
 They're companies at a particular stage of technical maturity, above a certain headcount in their engineering team, with a particular growth profile that signals increasing infrastructure complexity.
 Those companies exist across dozens of sectors.

 Second, the tools available for sector-based filtering are significantly worse than most people assume.
-We'll come back to this.

 The alternative is to define your ICP around the three variables that actually predict fit for a horizontal product: revenue band and trajectory, growth signals, and director or leadership profile.
 None of these require you to know what industry your customer operates in.
 All of them are available for every UK registered company.